atulkamble/AviatrixACE/index.md

 Currently, VPC Tracker can record network CIDRs in AWS, Azure, Site2Cloud remote network CIDRs and Transit Network on-prem CIDRs.
 All VPCs with at least 1 instance will be displayed
 VPC Tracker auto updates once a day and will only list VPC’s which have at least one instance deployed in them.
 You can conduct an on-demand update by clicking the refresh button.

+# About BGP with Azure VPN Gateway
+BGP is the standard routing protocol commonly used in the Internet to exchange routing and reachability information between two or more networks.
+When used in the context of Azure Virtual Networks, BGP enables the Azure VPN Gateways and your on-premises VPN devices, called BGP peers or neighbors, to exchange "routes" that will inform both gateways on the availability and reachability for those prefixes to go through the gateways or routers involved.
+BGP can also enable transit routing among multiple networks by propagating routes a BGP gateway learns from one BGP peer to all other BGP peers.

+- **Why use BGP?**
+BGP is an optional feature you can use with Azure Route-Based VPN gateways.
+You should also make sure your on-premises VPN devices support BGP before you enable the feature.
+You can continue to use Azure VPN gateways and your on-premises VPN devices without BGP.
+It is the equivalent of using static routes (without BGP) vs. using dynamic routing with BGP between your networks and Azure.

 # Author Profile: